SumoLogic/sumologic-documentation/docs/search/copilot.md

 import Iframe from 'react-iframe';
 import useBaseUrl from '@docusaurus/useBaseUrl';

-:::note
+:::info
-If you need to opt out, please open a [support ticket](https://support.sumologic.com/support/s/).
+If you prefer not to use Copilot, you can opt out by contacting [Support](https://support.sumologic.com/support/s/).
 :::

 Sumo Logic Copilot is our AI-powered assistant that accelerates investigations and troubleshooting in logs by allowing you to ask questions in plain English and get contextual suggestions, helping first responders get to answers faster.